All Episodes

 It moved the world.

-Protests in response to the killing of George Floyd and Brianna Taylor and Amon Arbery and Nina Pop aren't simply a reaction to those particular tragedies.
+The protests in response to the killing of George Floyd and Breonna Taylor and Amanda Arbery and Nina Popp aren't simply a reaction to those particular tragedies, as heartbreaking as they are.

-They speak to decades worth of anguish and frustration.
+They speak to decades' worth of anguish and frustration.

 Much respect to him.